cfreer/PerfectTeam/reports/weekly_status_report_7.md

 - Help frontend where they need and adjust backend to meet their needs.

 #### Progress and Issues
+This week I peer reviewed another project and improved our documentation following the suggestions from last week.
+I also added sorting to the quickadd backend endpoint, so it now returns the top 12 minutes played players, rather than just any 12 players on the same team.
+Again, no issues this week.

 #### Plans and Goals
+- Help the team with the final release.
+- User test our application to make sure all errors are handled and bugs are fixed.

 ### 4. Juan